nodoku/nodoku-core/README.md

 > - if the Yaml nd-block is encountered, a new content block is started, which would absord all the content elements that are discovered below, until a new content block is started
 > - if a header (of any kind) is encountered
 >   - if a header of the same kind or below exists in the current block
+>     - finalize the current block
->     - start a new block, and copy the metadata from the current block to the new one
+>     - start a new block
+>     - and copy the metadata from the current block to the new one
 >   - otherwise
 >     - add the corresponding header to the current block

 This approach allows for smooth content definition, where a common content block metadata is defined only once, and all the subsequent pieces of content are treated as new blocks with the same metadata.

-Thanks to this approach to parsing, the excerpt of the MD file, shown above, defines 3 content blocks - one per card shown on the screenshot of Figure 1 - instead of only one.
+Thanks to this parsing approach, the excerpt of the MD file, shown above, defines 3 content blocks - one per card shown on the screenshot of Figure 1 - instead of only one.

 ## Nodoku skin